 Marie Rose Sauce

 This is sometimes called seafood sauce and is normally used as a dressing in a seafood cocktail.
-To make this, emulsify the eggs and oil as per the basic mayonnaise, and once thick, stir in a few drops of tabasco sauce and a tablespoon of tomato ketchup.
+To make this, emulsify the eggs and oil as per the basic mayonnaise, and once thick, stir in a few drops of tabasco sauce and a tablespoon of tomato ketchup or tomato sauce

 Honey Mustard Mayonnaise